25 Glow In The Dark Party Ideas | All You Need to Know

 Tic Tac Toe

 Did you enjoy playing tic tac toe as a kid?
 Well, incorporate this fun game at your party by taping some large sheets of paper to a wall and using UV reflective gaffers tape in order to create a grid.
-And you can use glow in the dark markers to mark your x’s and o’s.
+And you can use glow in the dark markers or paint pens to mark your x’s and o’s.

 Ping Pong Toss is a great party game.
 To make a Ping Pong Toss board, you’ll need a square or rectangular piece of cardboard, and you’ll need to glue a number of plastic cups on the board.
 For instance, you can make seven rows positioned horizontally and seven rows positioned vertically.
 Using neon glow cups will work great.
 When you’re done, position the board so that it rests on an angle against a wall.
-Then have your guests stand several feet behind the Ping Pong Toss board and take turns tossing glow in the dark golf balls to see how many balls they can throw into the cups.
+Then have your guests stand several feet behind the Ping Pong Toss board and take turns tossing glow in the dark golf balls to see how many balls they can land in the cups.

 Lightsaber Tourney

-Chances are many of your guests will be fans of the Star Wars franchise.
+Chances are, many of your guests will be fans of the Star Wars franchise.
 You can use that to your advantage by having a fun light saber challenge tournament.
 You can use glow in the dark pool noodles, which won’t cause any injuries.
 Have timed rounds and designate someone to be the referee.
 May the force be with you and your guests!

 Glowing Ice Cubes